xzel23/utility/README.md

 ### 24.4.1

 - fix IconView: prevent child icon CSS/state from overriding the view’s requested color
-- utility-fx-controls: inherit the parent scene stylesheet so that it is easier to have a consistent color scheme.
+- utility-fx-controls: inherit the parent scene stylesheet so that it is easier to implement a consistent color scheme.

 ### 24.4.0